liballeg/allegro5/python/readme.txt

 Right now this is only a proof-of concept implementation, some important things still have to be fixed:

-### END_OF_MAIN broken under OSX
+### Running main in a different thread under OSX

-One problem on OSX is that al_init() should not be called from the main thread.
-This will be solved once END_OF_MAIN has been removed, for now you'll have to look into src/osx/main.m and see how you can do the same from Python.
+The problem in OSX is that al_init() should not be called from the main thread.
+For now you'll have to look into src/osx/main.m and see how you can do the same from Python.
+This should be fixed soon though.

 ### Variable arguments not parsed properly yet